Inverse Semigroupoid Actions and Representations

-Going in the direction of our work, in \cite{exel1998partial} Exel constructed an inverse semigroup $S(G)$ associated to a group $G$ and showed that the actions of $S(G)$ are in one-to-one correspondence with the partial actions of $G$.
-In the same work, he defines partial representations of $G$ on a Hilbert space $H$ and representations of $S(G)$ on $H$, and presented a one-to-one correspondence between these two and representations of a $C^*$-algebra $C_p^*(G)$ (given by a certain crossed product) on $H$.
+In \cite{exel1998partial} Exel constructed an inverse semigroup $S(G)$ associated to a group $G$ and showed that the actions of $S(G)$ are in one-to-one correspondence with the partial actions of $G$.Further, Kellendonk and Lawson showed in \cite{kellendonk2004partial} that the inverse semigroup $S(G)$ is isomorphic to the Birget-Rhodes expansion $\tilde{G}^{\mathcal{R}}$ of the group $G$.
+In \cite{lawson2006expansions}, Lawson, Margolis and Steinberg generalized this expansion for the case where $G$ is an inverse semigroup.

+In the same work above, Exel defines partial representations of $G$ on a Hilbert space $H$ and representations of $S(G)$ on $H$, and presented a one-to-one correspondence between these two and representations of a $C^*$-algebra $C_p^*(G)$ (given by a certain crossed product) on $H$.
 Both structures - the inverse semigroup $S(G)$ and the $C^*$-algebra $C_p^*(G)$ - depend exclusively of the group $G$.
 Later, in \cite{exel2010actions}, Exel and Vieira presented a definition of crossed product for actions of inverse semigroups on $C^*$-algebras and proved that the crossed product by a partial action of a group is isomorphic to the crossed product by a related action of $S(G)$.

-The purpose of this paper is to analyse the one-to-one relations worked by Exel in \cite{exel1998partial} and Exel and Vieira in \cite{exel2010actions} in a groupoid and inverse semigroupoid context.
-The interest is to work in a pure algebraic way.
-Given a groupoid $G$, we will construct the Exel's inverse semigroupoid $S(G)$ associated to $G$ and the $C^*$-algebra groupoid partial $C_p^*(G)$, aiming to build the correspondences in this context.